moo-man/WFRP4e-FoundryVTT/docs/pages/effects/effect-refactor.md

 4. Delete the old Items, add the new Items

 {: .warning}
-A lot could go wrong with this migration, particularly when **Finding Replacements**.
+> A lot could go wrong with this migration, particularly when **Finding Replacements**.
 For instance, weapons and armour on an Actor may be replaced with alternate versions, like those found in **Up in Arms**.
 Check Actor careers, talents, spells, and weapons.
+>
+> More importantly: **If any Item has been created from an existing compendium Item, it may be at risk of being overwritten!**

 ```js